sandbox-quantum/bartleby/README.md

 which symbols to prefix (for instance a reference to puts won't be renamed `private_puts` because it would lead to unresolved symbols).

-This solves the diamond dependency problem: if a user of your library wants to link against OpenSSL, which also happens to be a library you link against, how do you make sure that the user remains in control of the version of OpenSSL they use without having name collisions with your own use of
+This helps solving the diamond dependency problem: if a user of your library wants to link against OpenSSL, which also happens to be a library you link against, how do you make sure that the user remains in control of the version of OpenSSL they use without having name collisions with your own use of